hyprwm/hyprland-wiki/content/contributing-and-debugging/pr-guidelines.md

 If you are in `a.hpp` and want to include `b.hpp`, you _must_ use `../b/b.hpp`, and _cannot_ use `b/b.hpp`.
 The latter will break plugins.

-One exception you might notice in the code is absolute paths from the root are allowed, e.g. `protocols/some-protocol.hpp`.
+One exception you might notice in the code is absolute paths from the root are allowed (e.g., `protocols/some-protocol.hpp`)